snikket-im/snikket-android/README.md

 you can get access to the the latest beta version by signing up using [this link](https://play.google.com/apps/testing/eu.siacs.conversations).

 #### How do I build Conversations

+**Note:** Starting with version 2.8.0 you will need to compile libwebrtc.
+[Instructions](https://webrtc.github.io/webrtc-org/native-code/android/) can be found on the WebRTC website.
+Place the resulting libwebrtc.aar in the `libs/` directory.
+The PlayStore release currently uses the stable M81 release and renamed the file name to `libwebrtc-m81.aar` put potentially you can reference any file name by modifying `build.gradle`.

 Make sure to have ANDROID_HOME point to your Android SDK.
 Use the Android SDK Manager to install missing dependencies.